 Pro Tip: Want a little more flavor?
 Try using dijon mustard instead of regular yellow mustard.

-Now, pipe or spoon egg yolk mixture into the egg cups.
+Now, pipe or spoon the egg yolk mixture into the egg cups.
 Piping is a lot easier in my opinion than fiddling with the spoon and you don’t even need an expensive piping bag – just fill a plastic bag and snip the corner.
 Fill each egg white with enough filling to mound over the top a bit.
-Finally, sprinkle with paprika and top with chives (optional) and your no fuss eggs are done!
+Finally, sprinkle with paprika and top with chives (optional) and your no-fuss eggs are done!

 Cover lightly with plastic wrap and refrigerate for up to one day before serving.